strongloop/strongloop.com2/_posts/2019-02-05-january-milestone.md

   - Propose new APIs for `Context` to configure bindings
   - Add `@inject.config` to simplify injection of configuration

 You are welcome to join our discussions in these pull requests.
-Please be warned that such PRs can be changed or abandoned during the review process.
+Please be aware that such PRs can be changed or abandoned during the review process.

 ## Documentation updates